simbleau/vgpu/README.md

 [![Build Status](https://travis-ci.com/simbleau/vgpu.svg?branch=main)](https://travis-ci.com/simbleau/vgpu)
 [![GitHub license](https://img.shields.io/github/license/simbleau/vgpu)](https://github.com/simbleau/vgpu/blob/main/LICENSE)

-An interactive, hardware-accelerated vector graphics engine written in rust.
+An interactive, hardware-accelerated vector graphics simulation engine written in rust.

 # Motivation

 The goal is to prototype an interactive simulation engine using a leading GPU path rendering library.
 This project is hoping to prove GPU vector graphics' usefulness in the graphic programming ecosystem through means of benchmarking and demos.
-This project is heavily research focused and will bench conventional against bleeding-edge vector rendering approaches to graph a history of performance.
-For now think of this library as a way to efficiently render complex paths for use in an interactive application.
+This project is dependent on the research in [vgpu-bench](https://github.com/simbleau/vgpu-bench) to complete before proceeding with a logical renderer.

-The intent is for this library to be trailblaze for future interactive physical simulations using paths with infinitessimally precise continuous collision detection.
+The intent is for this engine library to be capable of interactive physical simulations using paths with infinitessimally precise continuous collision detection.

 # Sections